 Course Outline: Certified Information Systems Security Professional

 The most important step is understanding all the exam objectives because the final exam will depend on these objectives only.
-So, let’s discuss the objectives of the CISSP.
+So, let’s discuss CISSP exam outline.
 So, the CISSP exam covers eight domains from the (ISC)2 Common Body of Knowledge (CBK):

 Security and Risk Management